CodeOverload/knockout-diagram/README.md

   </svg>
 ```

-This will render the two rectangles and a circle, along with their given labels.
-You can change the positions/parameters of these shapes in the view model, which will be reflected in the DOM.
-E.g:
+This will render two rectangles and a circle, along with their given labels.
+You can change the positions/parameters of these shapes in the view model, and these changes will automatically be reflected in the DOM:

 ```js
   var circle = this.shapes[0];